Sonja Henning: USA Basketball

 Henning represented the US at the World Championships held in Kuala Lumpur, Malaysia in July 1990.
 The team won all eight games, earning the gold medal.
 Henning scored 2.0 points per game.

 Henning again represented the USA at the 1990 Goodwill Games held in Seattle, WA during August 1990; the USA team won the gold medal.

 Henning also played with the USA team at the 1991 Pan American Games.
 The team finished with a record of 4–2, but managed to win the bronze medal.
 The USA team lost a three-point game to Brazil, then responded with wins over Argentina and Cuba, earning a spot in the medal round.
 The next game was a rematch against Cuba, and this time the team from Cuba won a five-point game.
 The USA beat Canada easily to win the bronze.
 Gordon averaged 3 points per game.

-Duke University

-After playing one season in Sweden, she enrolled in Duke University Law School in 1992 where she obtained a Juris Doctor in 1995.

-Shortly after graduating from Duke, Henning starting working as an attorney specializing in labor and employment law for the Littler Mendelson law firm in Los Angeles, California.

-Resuming professional basketball

-In 1996, the American Basketball League (ABL) was formed, and Henning tried out for a playing spot on a team in the new league.
-Henning was eventually drafted by the San Jose Lasers, a team which also featured former Stanford players Jennifer Azzi, Anita Kaplan, and Val Whiting.

-She played for the Lasers for two seasons, then joined the Portland Power until financial difficulties led to the ABL's demise in 1998.